martes, 10 de mayo de 2011

 7) The qualification of the speaking subjet to enter the order of discourse.
 Rituals define this qualification, as well as the signs which must accompany the discourse.

 8) Societies of discourse, which preserve discourses and make them circulate within a closed space.
 Today they are loose, but the very act of writing and publishing in modern societies is a society of discourse in the wider sense.
-Literatury conventions as well as technical or scientific secrets, set their own constraints.
+Literary conventions as well as technical or scientific secrets, set their own constraints.
 (Curiously enough, Foucault does not draw attention to the role of academic societies, universities, etc. as societies of discourse in the most literal sense.
 Whereas it could be argued that the University is itself a materialized society of discourse, an official society of disciplinary discourse, physically and administratively organized in the shape of buildings, departments, and groups of teachers.
-The role of societies of discourse in shaping attention should be studied within the wider anthropological context of attention strategies in human groups.
+The role of societies of discourse in shaping attention should be studied within the wider anthropological context of attention-shaping strategies in human groups.
 See e.g. Brian Boyd's analysis in The Origin of Stories, and my paper "Atención a la atención").

 9) Doctrines— They belong to a group, but they tend to become disseminated, and to require the allegiance of individuals.
-"Heresy and orthodoxy do not derive from a fanatical exaggerantion of the doctrinal mechanisms, but rather belong fundamentally to them".
+"Heresy and orthodoxy do not derive from a fanatical exaggeration of the doctrinal mechanisms, but rather belong fundamentally to them".
 (64) Doctrine is a way of binding individuals to certain types of enunciation.
 But it is also an enunciation which functions as a sign which binds the individuals in a group (a double binding).

 10) Appropriation—i.e. the social appropriation of discourse.
 Discursive value being an object of desire.
 (Here one thinks of such works as Pierre Bourdieu's studies of symbolic value in Language and Symbolic Power, or the essays collected in Shakespeare and Appropriation, ed.
 Christy Desmet and Robert Sawyer).
 Social appropriation takes place, for instance, through educational systems.